The Commonplace

 Key Points

-• Theoretical contribution: extends modular coordination theory by treating openness–security trade-offs as layered, adaptive institutional processes embedded in political regimes and “legitimacy economies.”
+• Theoretical contribution: extends modular coordination theory by framing openness–security as multi-level, adaptive institutional processes embedded in political regimes and legitimacy economies.

-• Limitations: study is based on national‑level formal policy texts (18 documents per country); it does not measure enforcement, implementation outcomes, or public reactions.
+• Important caveat: analysis is based on national‑level formal policy texts; the study does not directly observe enforcement, implementation outcomes, or public reactions.

 Data & Methods